Alexandria likes maintaining her clothes dryer and giving it a deep clean.

 The problem with neglecting the lint trap is that lint is highly flammable.
 I am notorious for leaving my dryer running while I'm out of the house.
 Delaying this chore has the potential to cause a house fire!

-Let's talk about how to deep clean the lint trap on your clothes dryer in about 5 minutes!
+Let's talk about how to deep clean the lint trap on your clothes dryer in about five minutes!

 3. Find the two or three screws on the inside of your dryer that attach the lint collection system to your dryer (the part that your lint screen slides into).